 To aid you in the process of blending and shading use a blending stick to help graduate sections of tonal shading.

-It is also a good idea to focus on developing small sections of your drawing step by step and progressively build up areas of light and dark pattern.
+It is also a good idea to focus on developing small sections of your drawing step by step and progressively build up areas of light and dark patterns.

 General Drawing Courses.
 I really like Udemy if you are looking to develop your knowledge of drawing techniques Udemy is an excellent choice due to its wide range of creative courses and excellent refund policy.
 They often have monthly discounted deals for new customers, which you can check here.
 Use my link.